🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 Explore Topic: Absence Management

 So, it's become clear: an employee attendance improvement plan isn't just a good idea; it's a necessity for your team.
 But where do you start with creating one?
 Navigating the nuances of crafting an attendance improvement plan - striking the right balance between critical details and genuine dialogue - can seem daunting.
 This guide will be your companion, walking you through every step in designing an effective attendance improvement plan.
-Let's dive in and explore how we can turn those frequent absences into consistent attendance together.
+Let's dive in and explore how we can turn those frequent absences into consistent, improving employee attendance together.

 What is an Employee Attendance Improvement Plan?

-An employee attendance improvement plan is an official document that usually comes from a supervisor or manager to address an employee’s excessive or chronic absenteeism.
+An employee attendance improvement plan is an official document that usually comes from a supervisor or manager to address an employee’s excessive absenteeism or chronic absenteeism.

 Understanding the impact of poor attendance